mdn/content/files/en-us/web/css/css_animations/tips/index.md

 ## Run an animation again

 The [CSS Animations](/en-US/docs/Web/CSS/CSS_animations) specification doesn't offer a way to run an animation again.
 You can't just set the element's {{cssxref("animation-play-state")}} to `"running"` again.
-Instead, you have to use JavaScript to get a stopped animation to replay.
+Instead, you have to use JavaScript to get a completed animation to replay.

 Here's one way to do it that we feel is stable and reliable enough to suggest to you.